alharry/maternity-function/README.md

     5   148     1     0
     6   151     1     1

-The dataset consists of maturity and maternity at length data for 1087 female sandbar sharks, 640 of which are mature, and 206 of which were in maternal condition.
+The data consist of maturity and maternity at length data for 1087 female sandbar sharks, 640 of which are mature, and 206 of which were in maternal condition.